Taliban-style security welcomed by some, feared by others

 “The mistake of the past governments,” he said, “was that they put all the money into their pockets.”

-Associated Press Writer Samya Kullab in Kabul contributed to this report.
+Associated Press writer Samya Kullab in Kabul contributed to this report.
+Follow Gannon on Twitter at www.twitter.com/Kathygannon.